Obama Returns To The Campaign Trail, Calls Out Trump As ‘Cozying Up To The Former Head Of The KGB’

 According to CNN, Obama has a full schedule of campaign activities planned over the course of the next few weeks, including a rally for a number of Democratic congressional candidates in California tomorrow as well as an event in support of Richard Cordray, the gubernatorial candidate in Ohio for the blue banner.

 For their part, prominent Republicans claim that they welcome Obama’s return to the political arena with open arms, saying that it will energize their base and light a fire under Trump and his supporters.
-Rep. Steve Stivers, head of the National Republican Congressional Committee, made his position and that of his colleagues crystal clear during a media scrum earlier today.
+Rep. Steve Stivers, head of the National Republican Congressional Committee, made his position and that of his colleagues’ crystal clear during a media scrum earlier today.

 “For three cycles (2010, 2012, 2014) President Obama fired up Republicans like nobody.
 And I’m happy he wants to do it again.”